The Johari Window – An Ayahuasca of exploring the invisible

 The information can then be used as a basis to gradually move the unknowns to the known realm and is popular even today as a team-building exercise to enhance soft skills, behaviours and empathy in business settings.

 The Johari Window by American psychologists Joseph Luft and Harry Ingham

 Physics professor, Dr. Ben Newling adapted the Johari Window as a tool to increase learning by gradually reducing the unknowns and expanding the realm of knowns.
-He explains that when a student gives an exam, the bits that he knows he knows and his friends also know is in the Known-Known square.
-The bits that he knows he does not know and his friends know is in the Unknown-Known square.
-The bits that he knows he knows but his friends do not know is in the Known-Unknown square and the bits that he doesn’t know he doesn’t know is in the Unknown-Unknown square, such as when the teacher does not teach you something and asks that in the exam – how dare he!
+He explains that when a student gives an exam, the bits that he knows he knows and his friends also know are in the Known-Known square.
+The bits that he knows he does not know and his friends know are in the Unknown-Known square.
+The bits that he knows he knows but his friends do not know are in the Known-Unknown square and the bits that he doesn’t know he doesn’t know are in the Unknown-Unknown square, such as when the teacher does not teach you something and asks that in the exam – how dare he!

-In the book Lean Analytics, authors Alistair Croll & Benjamin Yoskovitz use the Known and Unknowns framework to look at data through the Johari Window lens and classify information into the 4 windows as facts, hypotheses, intuitions & prejudices and it could be anything!
+In the book, Lean Analytics, authors Alistair Croll & Benjamin Yoskovitz use the Known and Unknowns framework to look at data through the Johari Window lens and classify information into the 4 windows as facts, hypotheses, intuitions & prejudices and it could be anything!
 Like NASA used the model in 2003 as a risk analysis tool, it is believed that the countries involved in the South China Sea disputes try to leave the adversaries in confusion by purposely creating Unknown Knowns.
-And, in the field of Design Thinking, Palette69, has an organization named Human Decision, whose main intention is to bridge the gap between Known & the Unknown’s of human decision making.